Boyd1993/ArdeliaBot/notes.md

+# 1.1.1
+-Fixed a bug where empty link messages where added to links.
+This resulted in empty messages to other users.

 # 1.1.0
 -Added the functionality to add multiple messages to a commands.
 -Added the functionality to add multiple messages to a link.